-An expert in infectious diseases, Verma will pass on his knowledge of veterinary biology to the students in the Texas Tech School of Veterinary Medicine as an associate professor of microbiology.
-He began his duties on July 1.
+Now, Chapman brings that knowledge and experience to the Texas Tech University School of Veterinary Medicine in Amarillo as an associate professor of clinical pathology.
+He began his duties on Wednesday (July 1).

-Since 2017, Verma also has served as an adjunct assistant professor in the Gluck Equine Research Center at the University of Kentucky.
+Since 2017, he also has served as a clinical pathology consultant and adjunct faculty at the University of Kentucky Veterinary Diagnostic Laboratory.

-Verma becomes the 19th faculty member for the School of Veterinary Medicine.
-Those already on the faculty are:
+Chapman becomes the 17th faculty member for the School of Veterinary Medicine:

 - Britt Conklin, associate dean for clinical programs

 - Bethany Schilling, assistant professor of general veterinary practice

 - László Hunyadi, professor of medicine

 - Howard Rodriguez-Mori, associate professor of Library and Information Sciences